ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract/index.md

 ### Step 3: Create an Ethereum account {#step-3-create-an-ethereum-account}

 We need an Ethereum account to send and receive transactions.
 For this tutorial, we’ll use Metamask, a virtual wallet in the browser used to manage your Ethereum account address.
-If you want to understand more about how transactions on Ethereum work, check out [this page](https://ethereum.org/en/developers/docs/transactions/) from the Ethereum foundation.
+More on [transactions](/developers/docs/transactions/).

 You can download and create a Metamask account for free [here](https://metamask.io/download.html).
 When you are creating an account, or if you already have an account, make sure to switch over to the “Ropsten Test Network” in the upper right (so that we’re not dealing with real money).